-4.7 Infringement of any provision of rules 4.1-4.6 may be penalised by warning, the deduction of points or disqualification.
-This shall be determined by the chief referee, who shall bear in mind the seriousness of the behaviour.
-Competitors thus penalised may appeal under rule 9.
+4.7 Infringement of any provision of rules 4.1-4.6 may be penalized by warning, the deduction of points or disqualification.
+This shall be determined by the chief referee, who shall bear in mind the seriousness of the behavior.
+Competitors thus penalized may appeal under rule 9.

 5.0 Personal Dress and Equipment

 5.1 Traditional costume is encouraged but is not mandatory.

 5.2 Riding helmets are encouraged but are not mandatory.
 The exception is that competitors aged under 18 must wear a riding helmet at all times when mounted.

 5.3 A competitor riding their own horse may use spurs, crop or other similar equipment.
 Competitors riding a horse that is not their own must have the permission of the horse’s owner before using such equipment.

 5.4 Bows shall be of traditional form but may be of modern construction, including the use of modern materials.
 No arrow shelves, rests, cut-out windows, stabilizers, weights, pistol handles or mechanical releases shall be permitted.
 Any draw weight may be used.

 5.5 Arrows may be of any material, including the nocks and fletching.
 Only target points are permitted.
 Broadheads or any other point that causes excessive damage to the target shall not be permitted.
 Where blunts are required, they must be made of rubber, wood, plastic, leather or some other soft material.

 5.6 Quivers are required unless otherwise specified in the course description.
 When not required, arrows may be carried in the bow hand.
 Quivers must cover the arrow tips and be attached to the hip, thigh or back.